thomas-bouvier/thomas-bouvier/README.md

-- I'm currently a PhD student working at @INRIA.
+- I am a PhD student working at Inria, France.
-- I'm interested in HPC, continual learning, big data analytics.
+- I am interested in HPC, continual learning, big data analytics.
+- I am very concerned about climate change.
-- I sometimes write on my [blog](https://thomas-bouvier.io).
+- I write on my [blog](https://thomas-bouvier.io) (sometimes).
-- I'm on [Twitter](https://twitter.com/tbouvier_) and [Mastodon](https://mastodon.social/@tomatrocho) too.
+- I am on the [fediverse](https://mastodon.social/@tomatrocho) too.
 - You can send me an email at `contact@thomas-bouvier.io`.